robinagandhi/swa/pages/github.md

 ```bash
 git add --all
 ```
-The above command `adds` any edited files in a staging area, a temporary holding place before a commit.
+The above command `adds` any edited files (including deleted files) in a staging area, a temporary holding place before a commit.
+In git version 2.x, it is equivalent to the command `git add .`.
 We can check the status of the repository again using the following command:

 ```bash
 git status